-- 37. A Complainant has the right to: - a) receive fair treatment; - b) have his or her complaint dealt with in a timely fashion; - c) obtain a review of his or her complaint without fear of embarrassment or reprisal; - be accompanied by a person of his or her choice for support during any proceedings relating to the complaint, provided that no costs are incurred by the Department; - e) be represented throughout the complaint process by a Union representative where applicable; and - f) be provided with a written summary of the findings at the conclusion of the investigation of a formal written complaint. - 38.
-A Respondent has the right to: - a) receive fair treatment; - b) be informed as soon as is practicable that a complaint has been made about him or her; - c) be provided with a summary of the allegations and be given an opportunity to respond to them; - be accompanied by a person of his or her choice for support during any proceedings relating to the complaint, provided that no costs are incurred by the Department; - e) be represented throughout the complaint process by a Union representative where applicable; and - f) be provided with a written summary of the findings at the conclusion of the investigation of a formal written complaint.
+- 39. A Complainant has the right to: - a) receive fair treatment; - b) have their complaint dealt with in a timely fashion; - c) obtain a review of their complaint without fear of embarrassment or reprisal; - d) be accompanied by a person of their choice for support during any proceedings relating to the complaint, provided that no costs are incurred by the Department; - e) be represented throughout the complaint process by a Union representative where applicable; and - f) be provided with a written summary of the findings at the conclusion of the investigation of a formal written complaint. - 40.
+A Respondent has the right to: - a) receive fair treatment; - b) be informed as soon as is practicable that a complaint has been made about them; - c) be provided with a summary of the allegations and be given an opportunity to respond to them; - d) be accompanied by a person of their choice for support during any proceedings relating to the complaint, provided that no costs are incurred by the Department; - e) be represented throughout the complaint process by a Union representative where applicable; and - f) be provided with a written summary of the findings at the conclusion of the investigation of a formal written complaint.